coltonk1/boom-box/README.md

 ✔ Stores structured metadata for AI recommendations
 ✔ Ensures quick retrieval of user activity

-#📌 3.
+# 📌 3.
 Auth0 (User Authentication & Authorization)
 Manages secure login & user sessions.
 Ensures only authenticated users can upload images, access recommendations, and manage group folders.
 How It Works:
--1️⃣ User logs in via Google/Auth0 credentials.
+- 1️⃣ User logs in via Google/Auth0 credentials.
--2️⃣ Auth0 issues an access token.
+- 2️⃣ Auth0 issues an access token.
--3️⃣ The token is used for all protected API requests.
+- 3️⃣ The token is used for all protected API requests.
--4️⃣ Users can only delete/edit their own uploads.
+- 4️⃣ Users can only delete/edit their own uploads.
--Benefits:
+- Benefits:
--✔ OAuth & Social Login Support
+- ✔ OAuth & Social Login Support
--✔ JWT-Based Authentication for Secure APIs
+- ✔ JWT-Based Authentication for Secure APIs
--✔ Prevents unauthorized access
+- ✔ Prevents unauthorized access

-#📌 4.
+# 📌 4.
 Google Gemini AI (Image Analysis & Music Recommendations)
 Analyzes uploaded images to detect objects, colors, and emotions.
 Uses sentiment analysis to determine the user’s mood.
 Fetches music recommendations based on AI mood analysis.
 Learns from user activity to create dynamic, personalized playlists.
-Example Workflow:
+# Example Workflow:
--1️⃣ User uploads a selfie with a happy expression.
+- 1️⃣ User uploads a selfie with a happy expression.
--2️⃣ Gemini AI detects "Happy Mood" → recommends Upbeat Pop Songs.
+- 2️⃣ Gemini AI detects "Happy Mood" → recommends Upbeat Pop Songs.
--3️⃣ AI stores user preferences in MongoDB & adapts over time.
+- 3️⃣ AI stores user preferences in MongoDB & adapts over time.
--4️⃣ The more the user interacts, the better the AI understands their music taste.
+- 4️⃣ The more the user interacts, the better the AI understands their music taste.
--✔ Personalized listening experience
+- ✔ Personalized listening experience
--✔ Improves recommendations over time
+- ✔ Improves recommendations over time
--✔ Dynamic mood-based playlist generation
+- ✔ Dynamic mood-based playlist generation

 ## Features & Functionalities
-#📌 1.
+# 📌 1.
 Upload Images & Get AI-Powered Song Recommendations
 Users upload images that represent their mood or moment.
 Gemini AI analyzes the image for mood detection.
 AI suggests songs that match the mood.
-Example:
+# Example:
 📸 User Uploads a Sunset Photo → AI detects Calm Mood → Suggests Lo-Fi or Jazz Music.

-#📌 2.
+# 📌 2.
 AI-Powered Personalized Playlists
 Based on user listening history & uploaded moods.
 AI tracks engagement with songs to refine recommendations.
 Playlists are updated dynamically as the user interacts.
-Example:
+# Example:
 🎧 User frequently uploads “Workout” images → AI creates an Energizing Gym Playlist.

-#📌 3.
+# 📌 3.
 Group Folders (Joint Albums)
 Users can create shared folders to collaborate on music collections.
 A song can only belong to one folder at a time.
 Members can add & remove songs but cannot duplicate them across folders.
-Example Workflow:
+# Example Workflow:
--1️⃣ User A creates a “Road Trip Vibes” folder.
+- 1️⃣ User A creates a “Road Trip Vibes” folder.
--2️⃣ User B adds songs to the shared folder.
+- 2️⃣ User B adds songs to the shared folder.
--3️⃣ The playlist updates for all members in real-time.
+- 3️⃣ The playlist updates for all members in real-time.
--✔ Encourages music collaboration
+- ✔ Encourages music collaboration
--✔ Prevents duplicate song entries
+- ✔ Prevents duplicate song entries
--✔ Creates a shared music experience
+- ✔ Creates a shared music experience